 - Make it Stick: The Science of Successful Learning – by Peter C. Brown

-Once you believe you have control over your academic life, you’ve developed a strategy for a specific class, and you have the latest tools in “learning science” at your disposal, it’s time to execute and get to work.
+Finally, once you believe you have control over your academic life, you’ve developed a strategy for a specific class, and you have the latest tools in “learning science” at your disposal, it’s time to execute.

 - Smarter, Faster, Better: The Secrets to Being Productive in Life and Business – by Charles Duhigg